 As a teenager in the 1990s, this live reunion album of the Rumours lineup was my introduction to Fleetwood Mac.
 It’s a solid, workmanlike set, that concentrates on their first two albums together – 1975’s Fleetwood Mac and 1977’s Rumours.
 Some of Nicks’ pieces like ‘Rhiannon’ and ‘Dreams’ lack the mystical qualities of the original versions, but a couple of Buckingham’s songs are improved – the version of ‘Tusk’ here is punchy and focused, while ‘Big Love’ sounds better as a solo Buckingham acoustic performance.

-The set is augmented with four, mostly uninteresting, new songs of which the highlight is Buckingham’s sweet ‘Bleed To Love Her’, even though the bridge is recycled from ‘You Do Or You Don’t’ from his solo record Out Of The Cradle.
+The set is augmented with four, mostly uninteresting, new songs of which the highlight is Buckingham’s sweet ‘Bleed To Love Her’.
+The bridge is recycled from ‘You Do Or You Don’t’ from his solo record Out Of The Cradle.
 It’s not a new song, but perhaps the most significant track selection is Nicks’ stunning Rumours b-side ‘Silver Springs’.
 It had the misfortune to emerge in an era with a wealth of material, but it’s revealed here as one of the group’s best, with an enticing structure that leaves listeners waiting for the chorus.

 Like most live albums, The Dance isn’t essential, but the rehabilitation of ‘Silver Springs’ was an excellent outcome.